 This article is about the All-New SimpliSafe system.
 If you purchased a system in 2017 or earlier, you have the Original SimpliSafe.
+Click here to view the article about the Original SimpliSafe.
 If you're not certain which system you have, you can tell the difference here.

 Sensors in the All-New SimpliSafe system will issue errors when they fail to check in with the Base Station.
 This issue is generally caused by one of the following:

 - The device was programmed when your system was ordered but was never installed.
 If you have extra sensors which are still boxed up and were not installed, you can remove them under the “Devices” menu in your Keypad.